 Barrett was born with a team of 17 specialists in a delivery room at the Women & Infants Center —all prepared to help him and his mom and dad.
 Amanda said, “they laid him on my chest for a minute and then whisked him away and took him straight to the NICU” for care.
 When Barrett was three days old, he had surgery to move his kidneys and close the hole in his diaphragm.

 Twenty-seven days later, Barrett went home.
 He had a nasogastric tube in place, which traveled from his nose to his stomach to deliver breast milk and medicine, and he needed a good deal of therapy, but he was with his family.
-Members of the St. Louis Children’s Hospital Congenital Diaphragmatic Hernia Clinic will continue to monitor Barrett’s growth and development but, Bebbington said, “he should be a normal, healthy kid.”
+Members of the St. Louis Children’s Hospital Congenital Diaphragmatic Hernia Clinic will continue to monitor Barrett’s growth and development but, the clinic’s director, Tasnim Najaf, MD said, “I expect Barrett to do totally, completely fine.
+He's already awesome and he should continue to be awesome.”

 His dad, Kyle, said, “In our eyes, he’s perfect.
 We couldn’t be any more blessed.”